LoopKit/loopdocs/docs/loop-3/add-cgm.md

 ## Change CGM

-To change CGMs, delete your existing CGM and then add a new CGM.
+To change CGM Types, you first delete your existing CGM selection and then add a new CGM.

 ### Change a Nightscout Remote CGM